 - 1. Fatty acyls,

 - 2. Glycerolipids,

 - 3. Glycerophospholipids,

 - 4. Sphingolipids,

 - 5. Saccharolipids

 - 6. Polyketides (derived from condensation of ketoacyl subunits); and

 - 7. Sterol lipids and

-- 8. Prenol lipids
+8. Prenol lipids

-3. What is protein definition and sources, functions?
+Protein definition and sources, functions

-A. Definition:-Proteins are large, complex molecules that play many critical roles in the body.
+Definition:-Proteins are large, complex molecules that play many critical roles in the body.
 They do most of the work in cells and are required for the structure, function, and regulation of the body's tissues and organs.